 In “You Are Not My Mother” (which takes place in North Dublin), teenager Char Delaney (played by Hazel Doupe) is an introverted loner who attends an all-girls Catholic school.
 Char is about 15 or 16 years old.
 Char lives with her single mother Angela Delaney (played by Carolyn Bracken), Angela’s brother Aaron (played by Paul Reid), and Char’s grandmother Rita (played by Ingrid Craigie), who is the mother of Angela and Aaron.
 Char’s biological father is not seen or mentioned in the move.

-“You Are Not My Mother” opens with a scene in the woods, where a baby (played by Dante Woods) is being taken into by Rita, who lights a circular fire around the baby.
+“You Are Not My Mother” opens with a scene in the woods, where a baby (played by Dante Woods) is being taken by Rita, who lights a circular fire around the baby.
 The baby then apparently burns to death.
 Why would Rita do such a horrible thing?
 By opening the movie with this scene, writer/director Dolan foreshadows too much of the movie too early.
 Within the first 10 minutes of the film, it’s obvious that Char’s family has secrets that will eventually be revealed.

 Angela has had a long history of depression.
 In the beginning of the movie, her depression is so debilitating, she is frequently bedridden.
 One day, Char asks her grandmother Rita for money to take a bus back home from school.
 Rita says in response: “Why don’t you ask your mother?
 I’ll get her out of bed.”